azat-co/expressworks/exercises/stylish_css/problem.md

+HTML without styles is boring so this exercise will teach you how to use Stylus with Express on the fly.

 Style the HTML from the "STATIC" exercise using Stylus middleware.
-[Stylus] (https://github.com/stylus/stylus) generates .css files on-the-fly from .styl files.
+Stylus <https://github.com/stylus/stylus> generates .css files on-the-fly from .styl files.

 Your solution should listen on the port supplied by `process.argv[2]` for